The Solo Performance Experiment

 This class is held periodically to host an ensemble of curious artists from diverse backgrounds and experience who are interested in experimenting with the beginning phases of creating solo performance.
 I am drafting a workbook outlining the process I have been teaching in my solo performance workshops for over ten years and am interested in a group of students willing to read excerpts, try exercises, risk failure, dare triumph, and offer invaluable feedback to me as I refine the first few chapters of this book.

-This class is the first chapter of a multi-phase process.
 At the end of our time together, you will have generated material and honed several ideas for solo shows.
-We will not necessarily be working toward an end-product in this first class, so be warned that you will not have a complete show as a result of this workshop.
+We will not necessarily be working toward an end-product in this workshop, so be warned that you will not have a complete show as a result of our time together.
 Rather, you will have a strong beginning.

 Regarding Solo Performance